Castau/Delfin2/README.md

 Delfin2 - Svømmeklubben Delfinen
 ======
 This is the repository for a first semester project.
 Made by [3 students](https://github.com/Castau/Delfin2/graphs/contributors) of Computer Science AP, CPHBusiness, Kgs.
 Lyngby, Denmark.
-See the projects `Javadoc` for explanations of classes, methods and the like.
+See the projects `Javadoc` for detailed explanation.

 #### Dependencies/Other:
 - Requires [Google GSON 2.8.2+](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.8.2/) to work.